 The Hallandale Beach Water Treatment Plant includes a lime softening facility and a nanofiltration membrane softening facility.
-The original plant was built as a lime softening facility with a capacity of 3 mgd in 1951 and was expanded to a 10 mgd facility in 1968.
-Raw water from the City's wells is treated at the lime softening facility, which has a current treatment capacity of 10 mgd.
+The original plant was built as a lime softening facility with a finished water capacity of 3 mgd in 1951 and was expanded to a 10 mgd facility in 1968.
+Raw water from the City's wells is treated at the lime softening facility, which has a current treatment finished water capacity of 10 mgd.
 Raw water from the Broward County SRW is treated at the membrane softening facility, which was constructed in 2008.
-The membrane facility has the capacity to treat 6 mgd of raw water, with the ability to add up to an additional 9 mgd of treatment.
+The membrane facility has the capacity to treat 6 mgd of raw finished water capacity, with the ability to add up to an additional 9 mgd of treatment finished water capacity.
 Cumulative raw water loss at the membrane softening facility is approximately 15 percent.
 The treated water from both facilities is mixed prior to distribution.
 The finished water is stored in two 1-million gallon and one 2-million-gallon ground level storage tanks prior to distribution.